auth0/docs/waad-clientid.md

 ## 2. Create a new Integrated Application

-Once the Windows Azure AD was created, go to INTEGRATED APPS andclick on **ADD AN APP**
+Once the Windows Azure AD was created, go to **INTEGRATED APPS** and click on **ADD AN APP**

 ![](img/waad-3.png)

-Enter a friendly name for the application and select **SINGLE SIGN ON** or **SINGLE SIGN ON, READ DIRECTORY DATA** depending if you want to access or not users from others Windows Azure AD.
+Enter a friendly name for the application and select either **SINGLE SIGN ON** or **SINGLE SIGN ON, READ DIRECTORY DATA**.
+The permission to **READ DIRECTORY DATA** will allow you to do things like a query of "users in the Windows Azure AD domain".

 ![](img/waad-4.png)